 SouthCoast Health processes payroll for all employees on a biweekly cycle.
 This cycle starts on Monday and ends two weeks later on Sunday.
 Pay day is on the Friday following the end of the pay cycle.
 Pay checks may be viewed and/or printed through the employee portal-Employee Self Service on SouthCoast Health website.
 The most current pay detail may be viewed on Thursday after 5 p.m.
 If the payday falls on a company holiday, the payday will occur on the day prior to the holiday.

 SouthCoast has the ability to automatically deposit the employee's paycheck into his/her bank account.
 Please note Direct Deposit may take one additional day to process into an account.
-If direct deposit is desired, the employee must sign a Direct Deposit Authorization (Form #HR106) and provide it to the Payroll Department.
+If direct deposit is desired, the employee must sign a Direct Deposit Authorization form (Form #HR106) and attach a voided check or information from the banking institution that includes the account and routing number.
 If the employee is unable to open a bank account, payroll will issue a pay card.
 The employee's payroll will then be Direct Deposited onto the pay card.